lgadsden/bedbug-app/DESIGN.md

 In helper.py, we have functions that upload images (really anything) to the Google Cloud Bucket, create image thumbnails, and for sending images to the model for prediction.

+#### Jinja2
+The html files are created using jinja templates.
+Outside of parsing entries from python (e.g. image and post information) the templates are simple.